Rivalen der Luft: Background

 All motorized aviation was banned by the Treaty of Versailles after World War I. Until 1925, this included sports flying; but military aviation remained banned even after that.
 As the Treaty was seen as a humiliation of Germany — especially on the far right — all flying assumed a subversive, right-wing character in Germany in the 1920s and 1930s.
 Gliding flight was thus more ″serious″ in Germany than in other countries, where it was often belittled as a hobby for adolescent boys.
 Even in Weimar Germany gliding flight was seen as a means to build up a "silent reserve" of pilots.
 As the Nazis waited until 1935 before they officially reinstated the Luftwaffe, this film from the early Nazi years on flying was seen as tool to create an interest in aviation with youngsters.
 Contemporary aviation magazines for example, such as Luftwelt, frequently contained advertisements calling Hitler Youth members to join gliding clubs.

 The DFS, which would be involved in doing aeronautical research for the V1 in World War II among other things, provided the air fields, the know-how, as well as a number of its pilots (such as Hanna Reitsch) for the flying scenes.

-Because of all of this, the plot of "Rivalen der Luft" must be seen more critical.
+Against this background, the plot of "Rivalen der Luft" must be seen in a more critical light.
 Terms like "Bravery", "Ideology" or "Virility" are used more often than usual in the dialogues; these terms were also frequently used in other Nazi propaganda outlets.
 Because of this embedding of the story into the Nazi ideology, the Allies banned the movie after the war.